The-Foreigners/The-Foreigners.github.io/objectives.md

 - The Red Hand
   - Fortify and reinforce Brindol
     - Glyph of Warding buffs (@10L 1 5th level spell).
-      - Stoneshape an altar with a glyph of Raise Dead (corpses are objects, not valid RAW).
+      - Raise Dead targeting deceased clerics (corpses are objects, not valid RAW).
     - Hallow ground (Is there a likely entry point?).
     - Forbiddance a sanctuary (especially a phylactery vault).
     - What is the layout of the river?
 Control Water...